⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Lyft Inc.

-Lyft competes directly with Uber in ride-sharing but lacks Uber's diversified delivery and freight segments, making it more concentrated.
+Lyft directly competes with Uber's Mobility segment in North America, often on price and driver incentives, but lacks Uber's diversified delivery and freight operations.

 DoorDash Inc.

-A leading food delivery platform in the United States.
-Has expanded into grocery and convenience item delivery.
+A leading food delivery platform in the United States, expanding into grocery and convenience store deliveries, utilizing a vast network of couriers.

 1